*2024-2025*

-open to high school students in Wisconsin
+Open to high school students in Wisconsin

-Meetings will be arranged virtually via ZOOM
+Meetings will be arranged virtually via ZOOM or in person

 Meeting dates: Anytime between mid September – end of April